mrmeizongo/Xpilot/lib/PIDF/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Simple PIDF Controller

+This is a simple PIDF controller modified for use in this project.
+See [PIDF](https://github.com/mrmeizongo/PIDF) for main repository